-The party is made up of people who dedicate their entire life to building the revolutionary struggle.
-Party members put the interests of the revolution, of the working class, first in all their actions.
+The Party is made up of people who dedicate their entire life to building the revolutionary struggle.
+Party members put the interests of the revolution, of the working class, above everything else.

-The party continually trains and recruits to its ranks those who come to the fore as leaders of mass struggle, especially in the working class.
-The party makes fighters from the class fighters for the class.
-As broader and broader sections of the working class become class conscious and join the ranks of the party, it is more and more able to fulfill its role as the vanguard of the proletariat and to apply the mass line more thoroughly.
+The Party continually trains and recruits to its ranks those who come to the fore as leaders of mass struggle, especially in the working class.
+The Party makes fighters from the class fighters for the class.
+As broader and broader sections of the working class become class conscious and join the ranks of the Party, it is more and more able to fulfill its role as the vanguard of the proletariat and to apply the mass line more thoroughly.

-The party of the working class is the party of revolution.
+The Party of the working class is the Party of revolution.
 It is the instrument through which the working class wields its weapons of class struggle.
-It forges and leads a powerful united front of all oppressed classes and people, defeating all attempts at compromise with the enemy, and constantly directing the struggle forward to the overthrow of the bourgeoisie.
-One important way the party does this is through its press-regular newspapers and theoretical journals-as well as non-party publications in which its members work.
+It forges and leads a powerful united front of all oppressed classes and people, defeating all attempts at compromise with the enemy, and constantly directing the struggle forward to the overthrow and the eventual elimination of the bourgeoisie.